BrainMorph: A Foundational Keypoint Model for Robust and Flexible Brain MRI Registration: Results

 \subsubsection{Number of Keypoints}

 As an ablation, we examine the effect of the number of keypoints used for alignment across different transformations.
 We trained \modelnames~model variants with 128, 256, and 512 keypoints.
 Fig.~\ref{fig:keymorph_keypoint_comparison_pairwise_unimodal_skull-stripped} illustrates that performance is not discernably correlated to increasing the number of keypoints.
 We hypothesize that as keypoints are generally in subcortical regions which are anatomically stable, increasing the number of correspondences does not provide further advantage beyond a certain point.
+Fig.~\ref{fig:boxplot_keypoints_transforms} breaks it down across different transform types, from which we can observe that performance is relatively stable across affine and different TPS transformations.
+We further hypothesize that due to the locations of keypoints, increasing the degree of nonlinearity doesn't significantly lead to improved performance.